chromium/chromium/tools/clang/spanify/README.md

    You should restore it by running
    `mv third_party/llvm-build-upstream third_party/llvm-build` or running the
    script without `--keep-build`
+6. `--incremental-clang-build` or `-i` for short, will use the already built clang and attempt to only incrementally include changes to the clang plugin, this implicitly adds `--keep-build` flag, see the flag definition above for more details on its behaviour.

 The flags are useful to cut down iteration time when working on particular parts.
 If you are modifying the plugin you can't skip the build part, but if you